LTurret/AnnaMochizuki/README.md

 ## * Annoucement

-This bot is used for private usage and for advanced my programming purpose.
+This bot is only use for personal server and for advanced my programming purpose.

 ### * Usage

-Mention Misaki in the server then activate the bot!
+Mention Misaki or use slash command in the server to activate the functions
 Method:

 ```cs